panta82/proxyhop/README.md

 Then make requests against http://localhost:12345.
 They will be passed through to https://api.someapi.com/v1.
 Path and query string will be preserved (eg. http://localhost:12345/a/b/c will translate to https://api.someapi.com/v1/a/b/c)

+The proxy will automatically handle your CORS headers, so you can call it from browser just fine.

 That's all there is to it.

 ### Installation